FULFILLED PROPHECIES

 Six of the seven trumpets of Revelation 8 to 11 have been fulfilled.
 The seven trumpets picture seven major events to befall Jerusalem from the time that this prophecy was given, beginning with the destruction of Jerusalem by the Romans in 70AD, and ending with the soon coming return of Christ to Jerusalem.
 See the page "THE HISTORICAL 7TH SEAL (THE 7 TRUMPETS)".

-5) The Kings of the North and South
+5) The Kings of the North and the South

 6) The Mark of the Beast

 This is a prophecy described in Rev 13 and elsewhere in Revelation.
 The mark of the Beast is Sabbath breaking, something common to all Beast powers.
 The Papacy and traditional Christianity, however, took this "mark" a big step further, banning Sabbath keeping and replacing it with Sunday worship instead, until their power to do so subsided in recent centuries.
 Obviously this is not a prophecy that has not yet been fulfilled.
-See "REV 13 - THE BEAST" and "BABYLON IS FALLEN".
+See "REVELATION 13 - THE BEAST".

 7) The Man of Sin / Antichrist / False Prophet